basarat/monaco/CONTRIBUTING.md

 npm publish
 ```

+> Note: once travis was setup to publish we don't need `npm publish` anymore.

 # Travis

 This is just the documentation on how travis was setup to do automatic deploys (to help you with forks) 🌹